A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Datasets}

 The number of datasets in this group is limited.
 The links to the public datasets referenced in the selected papers are listed in Tab.~\ref{t:link dataset finance}.

 All the listed datasets represent collections of stock indices.
 The most common datasets include the China Securities Index (CSI), the 100 and 500 Standard and Poor's (S\&P) indices, and the 100 and 300 China A-Shares indices.
 Many studies also include exogenous data, such as other market data, events, and news.
 News can be processed by some language model like BERT (as in Refs.~\cite{art_59, art_66, art_378}).
 Most of the data have a granularity of 1 day, and the forecasting horizon is also generally 1 day.
-Two of the selected papers (Refs.~\cite{art_62, art_377}) analyses longer time horizons for stock forecasting, and others do the same for agricultural price (Ref.~\cite{art_379}) or cryptocurrencies' price (Ref.~\cite{art_381}).
+One of the selected papers (Ref.~\cite{art_62}) analyses longer time horizons for stock forecasting.
 As for pre-processing techniques, half of the selected papers use normalization techniques, including min-max normalization, Z-score normalization, and logarithmic normalization.